Taking a gap year

 There’s plenty of it!
 Here are a few useful websites.

-Year Out Group – an association of leading year out programme providers, their website offers lots of advice - www.yearoutgroup.org
+Year Out Group – an association of leading year out programme providers, their website offers lots of advice and links to member organisations - www.yearoutgroup.org

 The Year in Industry - www.etrust.org.uk/the-year-in-industry